Pre-Master's Foundation Programme in Applied Mathematics (PMFP-AM) #2025 Structure

 Schedule of lectures

-Online classes will be conducted on MS Teams, where class materials will be made available for students, too.
+The Pre-Master's activities will be conducted on MS Teams, where class materials and recordings will be made available, as shown in the picture.